 Pros: Free to use without a Classcraft account, so no registration is required.
 Simple and appropriate for all age groups.
 Comes built-in with a timer and is compatible with Android mobile browsers, as well as most desktop browsers.

 Students can also participate in setting the max threshold by “testing out” the volume, which makes classroom management a collective effort and helps teachers choose the max level that’s right for their class.
-When used with an account, the Volume Meter becomes a part of the larger Classcraft game, which means students can earn real rewards (Experience Points, or XP, and Gold Pieces, or GP) for being quiet or even receive a penalty if the teacher chooses (losing Health Points, or HP).
+When used with a Premium account, the Volume Meter becomes a part of the larger Classcraft game, which means students can earn real rewards (Experience Points, or XP, and Gold Pieces, or GP) for being quiet or even receive a penalty if the teacher chooses (losing Health Points, or HP).
 Because this has an impact on their character and their team, the stakes are more meaningful for students.

 Cons: Currently does not work on iOS devices.